Template

 Table of contents

-What is a video production contract?
+What is a videography contract?

 Note: Sign up to Bonsai and get started on creating your own video production contract template today.

-There’s more to video production than being an artist.
+There's more to videography than being an artist.
 Sometimes, you need to wear your business hat and come to a contractual agreement about the role and responsibilities.
-Remember, between scripting, storyboarding, filming, and editing, you’ll be working closely with your client to deliver their vision and it’s important to have a clear view of what that exactly is.
+Remember, between scripting, storyboarding, filming, and editing, you'll be working closely with your client to deliver their vision and it's important to have a clear view of what that exactly is.

-And that’s why you and your production company need a solid video production contract template.
+And that's why you and your production company need a solid videography contract template.
 By making sure that both parties are on the same page when it comes to the goals, objectives, and expectations of a shoot, you can guide a successful working relationship from day one.
 You can also get ahead on this by creating and sending a video production proposal to your client.

 Ultimately, a video production contract template is going to protect your rights as an independent contractor and your production company, as well as the rights of your client.
 Payment details, the video production project, your videography services, intellectual property ownership, personal delivery, and more will be outlined and detailed throughout this entire agreement.